jesa7955/vagrant-bhyve/README.md

 | ACPI shutdown       | Working
 | Destroying          | Working
 | Provision           | Working
-| File sharing        | Working(basical NFS, maybe switch to VirtFS in the future)
+| File sharing        | Working(NFS and vagrant-sshfs, maybe switch to VirtFS in the future)
 | Booting(UEFI)	      | Not working
 | Port forwarding     | Not working
 | Suspend             | Not supported by bhyve yet